ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 Congratulations!
 You are now ready to make a pull request.

-However, we kindly ask that you hold off for now if this would create additional workload for the ESMValTool Development Team.
+However, we kindly ask that you hold off for now since this would create (unnecessary) additional workload for the ESMValTool Development Team.
 We appreciate your thoughtful consideration and look forward to receiving your personal contributions in the future.